Inside Our Factory

 Presenters Gregg Wallace and Cherry Healey follow the production of Ribena’s blackcurrant drink from bush to bottle.
 As well as interviews and footage of our hardworking team at our production site in Coleford, the documentary also takes a behind-the-scenes look at blackcurrant processing, storage in the cold store, filling, bottling and everything else in between.

 The pair meet one of our growers in Kent (Farmer Berry!), discover how the aroma of our juicy blackcurrants is captured, drop into our head office to see the lab and the sensory team to learn all about our reformulation journey, all before heading to the Netherlands to understand how Ribena creates its 100% recycled plastic bottle.We are very proud to show the magic that goes into making our much-loved juice drink.
 The programme will air on BBC Two on Tuesday 16th January, at 8pm.
-If you missed the show, you can catch up on BBC iPlayer.

 For more information, go to Ribena website